 You can ask for an MUR or your pharmacist or GP might recommend one.
 They take place in a private consultation room in the pharmacy, and you don't have to pay.
 Afterwards, you’ll receive a written record of the consultation.
 A copy of it will be sent to your GP.

-You can learn more by reading the Department of Health leaflet: Medicines Use Review (PDF, 365kb).
+You can learn more by reading Medicines Use Review: understand your medicines (PDF, 1.1Mb).

 Collecting old medicines